Harris Tweed Authority: The Orb Mark

 The Harris Tweed Orb Mark is the United Kingdom's oldest certification mark and is recognised all over the world.

 Certification marks are trademarks with a difference.
 This ancient method of identifying products has its roots in the medieval guild system.
 Groups of traders, characterised by profession or location, were recognised through their guild and the reputation that was associated with it, guaranteeing that goods or services meet a defined standard or possess a particular characteristic.

 An application was submitted in the name of the Harris Tweed Association for a standardisation mark, now known as a certification mark, affording much stronger protection that an ordinary trademark would.
 The trademark was applied for in February 1910 to the Board of Trade as Application No. 319214 under section 62 of the Trade Marks Act 1905 in Class 34 and was finally registered in October 1910.

 The registered design consisted of a globe surmounted by a Maltese Cross, studded with 13 jewels and with the words "Harris Tweed" in the first line and, in the second line, the words "Made in Harris", "Made in Lewis" or "Made in Uist", according to the place of manufacture.

-Every 58-metre and 75-metre length of Harris Tweed produced by the Harris Tweed mills is inspected by a Harris Tweed Authority inspector and "stamped" with an iron-on transfer of the Orb certification mark as outlined above.
+Every 58-metre (190 ft.
+3.465"), and 75-metre (246 ft.
+0.756") length of Harris Tweed produced by the Harris Tweed mills is inspected by a Harris Tweed Authority inspector and "stamped" with an iron-on transfer of the Orb certification mark as outlined above.
 Typically the mark is applied at the selvedge, one at the corner of each end and one at the half-way point.
 Customers may request additional marks to be applied at different points also.

 The Orb certification mark is also applied to woven labels, which are issued to customers when they purchase Harris Tweed.
 The Harris Tweed Orb is a registered trademark and must not be used or reproduced without the permission of the Harris Tweed Authority.

+For Autumn-Winter 1987/88, Westwood presented the 'Harris Tweed collection which launched her long-standing relationship with the Scottish cloth, Harris tweed, and the Harris Tweed Authority.
+The collection is often credited as being instrumental in reviving its use as a fashion fabric, thereby boosting the local industry.
+In the collection, she had also adopted the use of the Orb logo, an orb resembling the Sovereign's Orb with a satellite ring around it like the one around Saturn.
+This sparked heavy controversy as it was very similar to The Orb Mark of the Harris Tweed Authority (at the time named The Harris Tweed Association).

+Following her death, The Harris Tweed Authority released the following statement: In the late 1980’s Vivienne Westwood commenced use of a logo which, we consider, acknowledged her connections with and affection for our cherished cloth.
+Whilst that may not have been well received by everyone in the Harris Tweed® industry, subsequently both brands have very successfully collaborated to their mutual benefit.
+We hope and expect that collaboration will continue for many years to come.